SumeghaGodara/snakemake/smake_cloud_tutorial.md

     "rm -f {fastqc_output} multiqc_report.html"
 ```

-- Execute Snakemake with
+- - Save the file as `Snakefile`and execute Snakemake in your terminal by:

 ```bash
 snakemake --use-singularity
 ```

-> Snakemake will pull the containers and execute each rule individually in the containers specified
+> **Snakemake will pull the containers and execute each rule individually in the containers specified**

-> Note how each singularity container is activated for each rule

 # Generate Report